pawanabc59/creddit/README.md

 # cReddit
 A social networking app where people can post and view others post and like them.
-It's a clone of the reddit.
+It's a clone of the reddit app.

 # Get started:
 	* Download the code.